MCC321-QC/eMixedNiteMC/README.md

 ## Plugin used by this theme

 These plugin are supported but **not needed**, feel free to only use the ones you are interested in.
 The only<br>
-extension I strongly recommend is [ThemeModifier](https://github.com/Lacro59/playnite-thememodifier-plugin) so you can edit/save settings and edit the color pattern.<br>
+extension I strongly recommend is [ThemeModifier](https://github.com/Lacro59/playnite-thememodifier-plugin) and [Theme Options](https://github.com/ashpynov/ThemeOptions) so you can edit/save settings and edit the color pattern.<br>

 [GameActivity](https://github.com/Lacro59/playnite-gameactivity-plugin)<br>
 [SystemChecker](https://github.com/Lacro59/playnite-systemchecker-plugin)<br>